elliott1177/Blackjack/README.md

 - Clone directory to a computer with a g++ compiler
 - Open terminal and run commands:
 - cd Blackjack
-- g++ main.cpp deck.cc player.cc
+- g++ main.cpp deck.cc player.cc dealer.cc
 - ./a.out

 # Rules:

-# Notes:
-Basic functionality down.
-Will add dealer class next.